-Clearing out senescent cells has been shown in animal studies to prevent the onset of age-related diseases.
+Clearing out senescent cells has shown to prevent the onset of age-related diseases in animal studies.
 This increases healthspan (number of years of healthy living), as well as increasing lifespan (in animals).[ref]

 The animal studies on this are pretty cool, and they clearly show that a buildup of senescent cells is one major aspect of the diseases of aging.
 Human studies on longevity are harder to fund and take a much longer time (of course).

 Targeting senescent cells, likewise, seems to be an effective way to combat some of the problems of aging.[ref]

 - First, stem cells becoming senescent can lead to a decreased ability for stem cells to renew tissue.

 - Second, an increased number of senescent cells can cause chronic inflammation.[ref]

 Clearing out senescent cells with senolytics:

 Senolytics are compounds that target and clear out senescent cells.
 They do this by targeting the SCAP pathway.
 Senolytics are a relatively new concept, with the first studies on them published in 2015.
-This concept of being able to clear out senescent cells in aging has prompted a lot of interests, and a bunch of studies have been published on senolytics in the past few years.[ref]
+This concept of being able to clear out senescent cells in aging has prompted a lot of interest, and a bunch of studies have been published on senolytics in the past few years.[ref]

 Initial work with senolytics focused on the similarities between cancer cells that don't divide and senescent cells.
 This led researchers to experiment with a chemotherapy drug called dasatinib.
-Further research showed that dasatinib plus quercetin, a natural compound found in fruits and vegetables, was even more effective at clearing senescent cells and increasing healthspan (animal studies).[ref][ref
+Further research showed that dasatinib plus quercetin, a natural compound found in fruits and vegetables, was even more effective at clearing senescent cells and increasing healthspan (animal studies).[ref][ref]